Your cart is empty

 The Aspect 16 utilizes heavy-duty nylon and robust materials for extreme durability and abrasion resistance.
 If this pack is anything like the Gen 1 model, you won’t have much of a problem with wear and tear.
 The pack also features YKK® heavy-duty zippers throughout and moisture resistance; however, it is not waterproof.

-The Aspect 16 (Gen 2) weighs in at 6.59 lbs (2990 grams) empty making it incredibly lightweight and one of the lightest electric airbag packs on the market — nearly half a pound lighter than the first-generation Aspect bag.
-The Aspect 16 E2 is incredibly lightweight, but not the lightest E2 pack out there.
+The Aspect 16 weighs in at 6.59 lbs (2990 grams) empty, making it incredibly lightweight and one of the lightest electric airbag packs on the market.
 Snowmobile-specific features like its durable materials, removable tool pack, goggle pocket, and chest harness add some weight to the pack.
 If you’re not sensitive to weight, it will be worth it to gain added durability and gear storage.

 STYLE /

-Let’s be honest, most avalanche airbag packs in the industry aren’t that stylish; they feature bright and vivid colors appealing to skiers but not so appealing to snowmobilers who like to match their gear and machine.
-While style isn’t all that important for life-saving equipment it can be an added bonus when buying an avalanche backpack.
-The new Klim Aspect comes in two color options: Concealment — a nice all-black option, and Electric Blue Lemonade — a blue and black option.
-The bag design and color options provide a sleek and modern look that pairs well with all of your snowmobiling gear.
-This bag is truly an eye-catcher.
+Let’s be honest, most avalanche airbag packs in the industry aren’t that stylish.
+While style isn’t all that important for life-saving equipment, it can be an added bonus when buying an avalanche backpack.
+The new Klim Aspect comes in two color options: Concealment, a clean all-black option, and Electric Blue Lemonade, a blue and black option.
+The bag design and color options provide a sleek and modern look that pairs well with snowmobiling gear.

 STORAGE /